Yoona8/frontend-curriculum/notes/javascript.md

 ```JavaScript
 const ron = Player('Ron', 'Weasley'); // undefined, not created
 ```
-- ES6 check if `new` is used inside constructor
+- ES6 check if `new` is used to create an instance
 ```JavaScript
 const Player = function(firstName, lastName) {
   if (!new.target) {